Lynks/knock-rails3/README.md

 GET /my_resources
 ```

-KnockKnock responds with a `404 Not Found` when the user cannot be found or the password is invalid.
+KnockRails3 responds with a `404 Not Found` when the user cannot be found or the password is invalid.
 This is a security best practice to avoid giving away information about the existence or not of a particular user.

 **NB:** HTTPS should always be enabled when sending a password or token in your request.